AMDESE/AMDSEV/README.md

 ## Upgrade SEV firmware

-The SEV-SNP support requires firmware version >= 1.50:1.
-The latest SEV-SNP firmware is available on https://developer.amd.com/sev and eventually via linux-firmware project.
+The SEV-SNP support requires firmware version >= 1.51:1.
+The latest SEV-SNP firmware is available on https://developer.amd.com/sev and via the linux-firmware project.

 The below steps document the firmware upgrade process for the latest SEV-SNP firmware available on https://developer.amd.com/sev at the time this was written.
 A similar procedure can be used for newer firmwares as well: